lizgarseeyah/-in-progress-Hybrid-Cloud-Project/index.md

 # (in-progress) Hybrid Cloud Project

 This project has multiple goals: gain experience migrating from on-premise to the cloud and deploy a web application in a blue green deployment scenario.
-This process will use full-stack development to explore how to leverage cloud technologies in different ways while integrating best practices at each stage.
+It will also demonstrate how to leverage cloud technologies using best practices at each level.
 This project has been divided into three parts:

 ![highlevel-arch](https://github.com/lizgarseeyah/-in-progress-Hybrid-Cloud-Project/blob/master/img/architecture-sketch.jpeg)